zibz0017/QuartzVault/content/Halacha/Food/Netilas Yadayim.md

 1. Even if part of the food is dry and one is only touching the dry part, one must wash.[^19]
 2. The halachos about how much one must plan on eating to require washing is the same as by bread (see footnote for discussion).[^20]
 ### Liquids
-1. One does not wash on liquids, even if one dips their finger into it and sucks it off their finger.[^11]
+1. <span style="display: block; text-align: justify;">One does not wash on liquids, even if one dips their finger into it and sucks it off their finger,[^11] or drinks from his cupped hands.[^21]</span>
+2. <span style="display: block; text-align: justify;">This is because one usually does not touch liquids when drinking, so Chazal were not gozer on it at all, even in cases that one does touch the liquid.[^21]</span>
 ### Additional Non-Mezonos/Hamotzi Foods
-1. One does not wash on non-mezonos/hamotzi things, even if they are קובע סעודה.<span style="visibility:hidden">l</span>[^6] This includes non-grain breads (like bread from almond flour).[^21]
+1. One does not wash on non-mezonos/hamotzi things, even if they are קובע סעודה.<span style="visibility:hidden">l</span>[^6] This includes non-grain breads (like bread from almond flour).[^22]
 ## Additional Requirements
 1. If a person is eating a food that generally requires a utensil with a utensil, one does not need to wash, even if they happen to touch the food.
 If the food is generally eaten with the hands, using a utensil does not help, even if the food is not touched.[^18]
 # How to Wash
 ## Which Hand First
-1. Everyone (even lefties), washes their right hand first.[^22]
+1. Everyone (even lefties), washes their right hand first.[^23]
 ## The Bracha
-1. We say "וצונו" even though this is a dirabanan as Hashem told us to listen to the rabanan.[^23]
+1. We say "וצונו" even though this is a dirabanan as Hashem told us to listen to the rabanan.[^24]
+# One's Hands Were Already Washed
+1. <span style="display: block; text-align: justify;">If one had already washed their hands but not for a chiyuv, and then one decides that they want to eat bread, they have to rewash their hands.[^25]</span>
+2. <span style="display: block; text-align: justify;">If one was not מסיח דעת, they do not make a new bracha when rewashing, but if one was מסיח דעת, then he does.[^26]</span>
+3. <span style="display: block; text-align: justify;">This is because according to some, even if one didn't wash his hands for bread, the washing still counts.
+As such, according to them, one wouldn't have to make a new bracha.
+If one was מסיח דעת, then one always does whenever one is מסיח דעת.<span style="visibility:hidden">l</span>[^27]</span>
+# One's Hands Got Dirty in Middle of a Meal
+1. <span style="display: block; text-align: justify;">If one touched a covered part of their body in middle of a meal (whether a bread meal, or because one plans on eating dipped foods), one washes again with a bracha.[^28]</span>
+# Rewards and Punishments
+1. <span style="display: block; text-align: justify;">One has to be careful with these halachos.
+One who does not is חייב נדוי, נעקר מן העולם, and becomes poor.[^29]</span>
+2. <span style="display: block; text-align: justify;">The more water one uses, the more reward one sees from doing this mitzvah (definitely wealth, and perhaps other things).
+However, one should perform this mitzvah for the sake of Hashem, not for reward, as we say about all mitzvos.[^30]</span>
+3. <span style="display: block; text-align: justify;">If one does not see reward from this mitzvah, this is because they view the mitzvah as a burden.[^31]</span>
 # Footnotes

 [^1]: Siman 158 sif katan 1